I haven’t failed yet, but boy every time, I’ve come close.

 Let me make a list of the “little things” I let go, but that I shouldn’t have, that almost killed me/us:

 - Setting a little too insane of a goal.
 Crazy goals are good, but I wonder about insane.
-At EchoSign, way back in 2005, I said we’d do $2m ARR by the end of Year 1.
+At Adobe Sign / EchoSign, I said we’d do $2m ARR by the end of Year 1.
 We ended up at $200k in ARR.
-Not terrible 1 year from launch, looking back, especially by 2006 standards.
+Not terrible 1 year from launch, looking back, especially by the standards of the time.
 But the team was dejected and broken.
 One cofounder quit.
 Another fired another one.
 I thought we could do it, though.
 But I should have stress tested that assumption a little more.
 This cost me one of my cofounders, and some of the engagement of another.

 - Not paying myself a salary — for a little too long.
 Once we were in trouble, I stopped taking a salary, and reinvested a bunch of the proceeds from my first start-up to keep us going.
 That was OK.
 But I took it a little too far.
 I did it a little too long.
 This gave me an excuse.
 To do OK, but not to kill it.
 After all, I wasn’t taking a salary!
 Pay yourself once you can afford to.
 This cost me some of the urgency I needed — once things finally got good!
 A little more here: In The Early Days, Don’t Forget To Pay Yourself, Too | SaaStr